Bangladesh: Sheikh Hasina gives first statement since ouster – DW – 08/13/2024

 "I demand that those involved in these killings and vandalism be properly investigated and the culprits be identified and punished accordingly," Hasina said in her first public comments since resigning and fleeing the country on August 5.

-Hasina's resignation was triggered by student-led protests that originated as opposition to a quota system for government jobs, but soon expanded to a broader rebellion against the government and Hasina.
+Hasina's resignation was triggered by student-led protests that originated as opposition to a quota system for government jobs, but soon expanded to a broader rebellion against the government and her rule.

 Clashes between protesters, police and pro-government groups resulted in hundreds of deaths.
 Student protest groups say the violent crackdown on protesters was carried out at Hasina's behest.